-Jolly up your holiday gathering with these 21 festive Christmas party games that are tons of fun!
-Whether it’s a family gathering or decked out Christmas party, having these games on the ready keeps the kids (and grown-ups!) entertained.
+Jolly up your holiday gathering with these 22 festive family party games that are tons of fun!
+Whether it’s a family game night or a small gathering, having these party games at the ready keeps the kids (and grown-ups!) entertained.
 Scroll down and let the magic begin.

 Who’s the smart cookie of the bunch?
 We love this holiday game, that’s easy-to-do.
 All you need is cookies and no hands.
 Head over to Not Consumed for the details on how to play this game with the half-pints.

 Ready, set, go!
 Grab your candy cane and race it across the ribbon to win.
 We love this simple yet exciting candy cane game thought up by mama Samantha.
 Click through to Nifty Mom to learn the easy how-to do this race.